-Conservatives comparing unvaccinated Kyrie Irving to Magic Johnson and HIV is rooted in myth, critics say
+Conservatives are comparing unvaccinated Kyrie Irving to Magic Johnson and HIV.
+Critics say that’s rooted in myth.

 Joe Kleine, who played in the league between 1985 and 2000, told The Post how playing against Johnson was not a concern for the majority of the league.

-“I remember talking to our team doctor about it and he said, ‘Joe, you’re more likely to get hit by a train than you are of getting HIV from Magic Johnson,’” said Kleine, who was playing for Boston at the time.
+“I remember talking to our team doctor about it, and he said, ‘Joe, you’re more likely to get hit by a train than you are of getting HIV from Magic Johnson,’” said Kleine, who was playing for Boston at the time.
 “We were all ignorant of what was going to happen to Magic.
 Everybody thought it was a death sentence.”

 At the All-Star Game in February 1992, Johnson received a two-minute standing ovation and flashed his trademark smile to the fans.
-He received hugs from teammates and opponents, some of whom had tested negative for AIDS beforehand, McCallum reported.
+He received hugs from teammates and opponents, some of whom had tested negative for HIV beforehand, McCallum reported.
 Johnson put on one of his most memorable performances, a 25-point, nine-assist showing en route to MVP honors.

-Following a gold medal in Barcelona that summer, Johnson flirted with a full-time return during the 1992-93 season.
-Much like what happened the season before, Malone, his Olympic teammate, was vocal about Johnson coming back.
+Following a gold medal in Barcelona that summer, Johnson flirted with a full-time return during the 1992-1993 season.
+Malone, his Olympic teammate, was vocal about Johnson coming back.

-“Just because he came back doesn’t mean nothing to me,” Malone said to the New York Times in the fall of 1992.
+“Just because he came back doesn’t mean nothing to me,” Malone told the New York Times in the fall of 1992.
 “I’m no fan, no cheerleader.
 It may be good for basketball, but you have to look far beyond that.
 You have a lot of young men who have a long life ahead of them.
 The Dream Team was a concept everybody loved.
 But now we’re back to reality.”

-“I played with the guy [on the Olympic team] for three months,” Johnson said to Newsday in November 1992.
+“I played with the guy [on the Olympic team] for three months,” Johnson told Newsday in November 1992.
 “We were hanging out.
 We were practicing against each other, and just out of respect, he could have said, ‘I’m uncomfortable with it.’
 We sat and had dinner two or three times.
 We talked about business another time.
 We used to go and lift weights.
 There was all this time, then, bam!”

 Randy Pfund, who had just taken over as the head coach of the Lakers at the time, told The Post he was surprised by Johnson’s move to step away again after having played in the All-Star Game and Olympics.

-“I never understood why after playing on the Dream Team, he quit so quickly when a few people questioned [whether] he was putting others in dangers by playing,” Pfund said.
-“To this day, I do not know who convinced him to quit.”
+“I never understood why after playing on the Dream Team he quit so quickly when a few people questioned [whether] he was putting others in dangers by playing,” Pfund said.
+He added, “To this day, I do not know who convinced him to quit.”

 “I had no reservation or thought of anything in playing against him,” Brown said.
 “What happened to him was a shame, but what tells you the most about him is he didn’t ask for any sympathy.
 He continued with his life.”